 Meals included: Breakfast, Lunch and Dinner

 Today you can get to explore your surroundings at the Arctic Gourmet Cabin.
-You can kickstart your day with sauna, and finish it with on too!
+You can kickstart your day with traditional Swedish sauna, and finish it with a sauna too!
 There are options of activities you can do from the property that the team will be happy to discuss with you.
-Enjoy a relaxing evening with a four-course dinner prepared just for you – and maybe you’ll get a showing of the Aurora too!
+Enjoy a relaxing evening with a four-course dinner prepared just for you with your private chef – and maybe you’ll get to see the Northern Lights too!

 Meals included: Breakfast, Lunch and Dinner

-Mid-afternoon journey to Abisko Mountain Lodge (around 1 hour) where on arrival you will be briefed and provided with your Arctic clothing.
+Mid-afternoon you will journey to the Abisko Mountain Lodge (around 1 hour) on arrival you will be briefed and provided with your Arctic warm weather clothing.

-Mina and Dick Johansson, your hosts at Mountain Lodge run a really warm and friendly lodge, with a restaurant serving excellent meals using local ingredients.
+Mina and Dick Johansson, your hosts at Mountain Lodge run a really warm and friendly lodge, with a restaurant serving excellent meals using locally sourced ingredients.

 Where You'll Stay